cyrillnussbaumer/Aspect-Resizer/README.md

 - Filter and effect presets
 - Direct posting to social media platforms

-## 📄 License

-MIT License - Feel free to use, modify, and distribute as needed.

 ## 👨‍💻 Author

 Created as an ultra-lightweight alternative to complex image editing tools specifically for social media marketers, content creators, and digital agencies.